 Kali is a Hindu goddess.
-With many arms, a lolling tongue, and adorned in severed body parts, she is a dreadful sight, yet beautiful.
-An aspect of Durga, she is a protector goddess and the consort of Shiva.
-Once, in a blood lust, her dance of destruction created tremors that would have destroyed the world, and so Shiva lay down among the corpses, absorbing the force.
-When Kali stepped on him, she realized that she was stepping on her husband, and bit her tongue in shame.
+With many arms, a lolling tongue, and adorned in severed body parts, She is a dreadful sight, yet beautiful.
+An aspect of Durga, She is a protector goddess and the consort of Shiva.
+Once, in a blood lust, Her dance of destruction created tremors that would have destroyed the world, and so Shiva lay down among the corpses, absorbing the force.
+When Kali stepped on him, She realized that She was stepping on her husband, and bit Her tongue in shame.
 In another story, Shiva pacified Kali by appearing as a crying babe.
-Her concern for the child outweighed her blood lust, and she cared for the babe, demonstrating her motherhood.
+Her concern for the child outweighed Her blood lust, and She cared for the babe, demonstrating Her mothering aspect.

 My Journey to Kali